-Most real estate transactions have a happy ending.
-The buyer and seller both walk away from the deal with most of what they wanted.
+Most real estate transactions are successfully concluded at the closing.
+Both the buyer and seller walk away from the deal with most of what they wanted.
 However, sometimes a real estate transaction doesn’t go smoothly.
 Sometimes there are disputes after the transaction has closed.
 Because real estate is a significant investment for individuals and businesses, any real estate dispute can have major consequences for both parties.

 Below are seven of the most common reasons for real estate disputes.